 Hopefully, these tips will keep your next car purchase from wreaking havoc on your finances.
 Do your research, consider your budget, and keep your emotions in check.
 Remember, the decision to buy a car isn’t a “one day and it’s done” choice.
 It’ll impact the way you manage your financial life for year…and that’s a long time to eat ramen noodles.

-If you’re ready to take the leap, consider Georgia’s Own for all your financing needs—from new and used vehicles to refinancing, we offer low rates and up to 100% financing.
-Plus, through December 31st, when you use Georgia’s Own Carfinder and finance your vehicle with Georgia’s Own, you’ll be entered for a chance to win free gas for an entire year!*
+If you’re ready to take the leap, consider Georgia’s Own for all your financing needs—from new and used vehicles to refinancing, we offer low rates and up to 100% financing, so you can buy your dream car.

 Is now the best time to buy a car?